-Some folks can't manage extra payments.
-Remember that almost all mortgage contracts will allow you to make additional payments to your principal at any time.
-You can benefit from this rule to pay extra on your principal any time you get some extra money.
+It may not be possible for you to pay extra every month or even every year.
+But it's important to note that most mortgage contracts will allow additional payments at any time.
+You can benefit from this provision to pay extra on your principal when you get some extra money.

-If, for example, you receive a large gift or tax refund three years into your mortgage, paying several thousand dollars into your mortgage principal will significantly reduce the duration of your loan and save enormously on mortgage interest paid over the duration of the loan.
-Unless the mortgage loan is quite large, even a few thousand dollars applied early can produce huge savings over the duration of the loan.
+If, for example, you receive a large gift or tax refund five years into your mortgage, paying a few thousand dollars into your home's principal can shorten the duration of your loan and save a huge amount on mortgage interest paid over the duration of the loan.
+Unless the mortgage loan is very large, even a few thousand dollars applied early in the loan period can yield huge benefits over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.